AkramsBookshelf/GCT-Unity/DataManagement/DataManagement.md

 # DataLoader<T> Class

 The `DataLoader<T>` class is the primary import engine of the data management system.
 Its job is to bridge the gap between external text files (like CSV or JSON) and Unity’s native ScriptableObject system.
-It handles reading raw data, delegating the parsing to a serialization strategy, and ensuring that the data is correctly converted into permanent assets within the Unity Project.
+It handles reading raw data, delegating the parsing to a serialization strategy, and ensuring that the data is correctly converted into permanent, standardized assets within the Unity Project.

 ## Overview